 A flag commemorating Dover's celebration of Indigenous Peoples' Day will fly in front of Dover City Hall on Monday.
-During a ceremony on Friday Mayor Robert Carrier joined leaders of the Cowasuck Band of the Pennacook-Abenaki People, Committee for Racial Equity and Inclusion members, other elected officials and members of the public for a flag-raising ceremony Friday.
+Mayor Robert Carrier joined leaders of the Cowasuck Band of the Pennacook-Abenaki People, Committee for Racial Equity and Inclusion members, other elected officials, and members of the public for a flag-raising ceremony Wednesday.

-Newmarket celebrates the day both holidays following a unanimous vote of the town council in 2018.
-Councilor Casey Finch during the meeting when the vote was taken said that because the state and federal holiday is still "Columbus Day" it would be best to combine the names.
+Newmarket celebrates both holidays following a unanimous vote of the town council in 2018.
+During the meeting when the vote was taken, Councilor Casey Finch said that because the state and federal holiday is still "Columbus Day", it would be best to combine the names.

-Exeter's Select Board in 2020 unanimously voted to change the name as did the Oyster River school district voted to change the name in 2018
+Exeter's Select Board in 2020 unanimously voted to change the name, as did the Oyster River school district in 2018.

-Newburyport's city council approved a resolution at its August 9 to rename the day.
+Newburyport's city council approved a resolution in 2021 to rename the day.